Core concepts

 Connectors and alert actions allow you to extend your alert response and communication to other tools.
 They allow you to either manually or automatically perform actions on alerts, such as

 A connector is created globally in ilert and contains all the information to connect with the target system (e.g. a URL, an API key or username and password, etc.).
-An alert action is created at the alert source level and uses its connector to perform a concrete action.
+An alert action can be created at the team-level and assigned to alert sources.
+An alert action uses its connector to perform a concrete action.
 Example: Let's say we want to create an issue in JIRA for every alert in ilert.
 We need to create ...

-• ... an alert action at the alert source level that contains information such as whether to trigger the connection manually or automatically for every alert, the JIRA project ID and issue type, and any custom fields that we might want to set in the JIRA issue.
+... an alert action that contains information such as whether to trigger the connection manually or automatically for every alert, the JIRA project ID and issue type, and any custom fields that we might want to set in the JIRA issue.

 We often refer to connectors and alert actions as outbound integrations.